 Now that you have your business model, order fulfillment, and product figured out, the next step is to go through the Amazon seller registration.

-Here's a step by step guide to help you create your Amazon seller account:
+Here's a step-by-step guide to help you create your Amazon seller account:

 Once you log in to your Amazon account, you will be asked to choose between two seller accounts - the individual account and the professional account.
 Both accounts differ based on the number of products you would be selling per month.
-If you will be selling on a small scale, meaning below 40 products a month, then the individual plan would be ideal.
-Individual account sellers have to pay a fee of $0.99 with every sale made.

 The next step is to select the country your business is located in and select your business type.